 Dental veneers are thin covers that are cemented to teeth.
 Dental veneers are used to cover up chipped, discolored, worn, and misaligned teeth.
 To prepare a tooth for a dental veneer, a dentist files a thin layer off of the tooth.
 An impression of the tooth is taken so that the dental veneer can be manufactured to fit the tooth.
 Once manufactured, the dentist fits the dental veneer to the tooth, then cleans and etches the tooth so that the dental veneer can be cemented on.
 The cement used to bond dental veneers to teeth is activated using a special light which is applied directly to the dental veneer.

 Cosmetic dentistry can improve self-confidence by fixing some of the most visible dental imperfections.
 Whether those imperfections take the form of discolored teeth, misaligned teeth, missing teeth, malformed teeth, or gaps in the teeth, there are options for improving those imperfections.
+As part of our protocols, our team has heightened their cleaning and disinfection procedures to maintain a healthy environment for our Patients and Team Members during this Covid19 pandemic.
+In addition to following the CDC guidance, we’ve instructed anyone who is not feeling well to stay home.
 Contact Loudoun Dental Associates for more information today.